Equestrian Order of the Holy Sepulchre of Jerusalem

 Theme: The Visitation & Nativity

 We will start the day with an early breakfast, and then make our way to Bethlehem and visit the Holy Child Program – a school for children that the Order has directly funded.
 After meeting with the Franciscan Sisters who run the school, we will take a tour, followed by a meeting with the students.
 From there, we will depart to the Manger Square, which stands in front of one of the oldest Christian Churches, the Church of the Nativity.
 Enter the Church and make your way down to the Grotto of the Nativity which marks the spot of Jesus' birth.
 Just beneath the Altar, there is a silver star with the Latin inscription: HIC DE VIRGINE MARIA JESUS CHRISTUS NATUS (Here Jesus Christ was born to the Virgin Mary.)
 We will celebrated the Liturgy in the Church of the Nativity, and then return to our Hotel to dress in our Vestments.
-We proceed to the Church of the Holy Sepulcher for Solemn Entry, followed by making our way to the Office of the Latin Patriarchate of Jerusalem, where all Knights and Dames will receive the Pilgrim Shell from the Latin Patriarchate, Pierbattista Pizzaballa.
+We proceed to make our way to the Office of the Latin Patriarchate of Jerusalem, where all Knights and Dames will receive the Pilgrim Shell from the Latin Patriarchate, Pierbattista Pizzaballa.
 Return to our Hotel to change, and then make our way to Notre Dame for a Rooftop Dinner, then return to the Hotel for overnight.

 Day 8, Wednesday, April 13: Jerusalem - Bethany - Mt. of Olives - Mt.
 Zion - Jerusalem